-- The Pax Global Opportunities Fund performed in line with the MSCI ACWI Index in the fourth quarter of 2020.
+- The Pax Global Opportunities Fund outperformed the MSCI ACWI in the fourth quarter of 2021.

 - The investment team remains focused on companies demonstrating consistent growth and operational return profiles coupled with lower debt levels.
-Areas of interest include beneficiaries of increased spending on drug development programs in the new COVID-19 world, the accelerating digital transformation of enterprises, given remote working trends, companies helping businesses grow through research and development and companies providing access to finance.
+Areas of interest include beneficiaries of increased spending on drug discovery and testing, the accelerating digital transformation of enterprises, companies providing access to finance and businesses enabling the sharing and circular economy.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|